WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 After we have run a simulation the output file ``simulation_results.hdf5`` contains all data that were computed during the simulation.
-This is for example wavefunction values or wavepacket parameters etc. depending on the exact setup run.
+This is for example wave-function values or wave-packet parameters etc. depending on the exact setup run.
 Usually we want also to compute some properties of the time evolution.
 This is done in a second step called `post processing` of the data.
-There are several scripts in the ``scripts/`` subdirectory which post-process the simulation data.
+There are several scripts in the ``scripts/`` sub-directory which post-process the simulation data.

 Assume we want to compute the norms and energies of the wave function during its time evolution.
 These properties are not computed while running the simulation,